Preheating in Palatini Higgs inflation on the lattice: Lattice study

+In the program units this corresponds to $ \tilde{T} = \left(\frac{\xi^2}{\lambda} \frac{120}{\pi^2 g_{*}}\right)^{1/4} \sim 10^4$, which is slightly below the UV cutoff $\tilde{k}_{UV}$ of the lattice simulation.
 The simulations give us access to $\rho(t)$, enabling the direct calculation of the effective temperature at any point during preheating.
 This is shown in the left part of figure~\ref{fig:temperature_progression}.
 The right part of the same figure shows the growth of the scale factor.
 So, from the trajectories of the bosonless simulation of figure~\ref{fig:temperature_progression}, we read the following preheating parameters:

 Here $N_{\mathrm{reh}}$ is the number of $e$-folds spent during preheating.
 This result agrees with a more detailed linearized analysis of tachyonic preheating where backreaction is taken into account \cite{Tomberg:2021bll}.
 This somewhat lower value of $T_{\mathrm{reh}}$ compared to $T_{\mathrm{reh}}^{\mathrm{inst}}$, together with the non-zero $N_{\mathrm{reh}}$, translate into a slightly lower number of $e$-folds $N_*$ passed between the pivot scale $k_*$ and the end of inflation.
 However, the corresponding correction to the spectral tilt $n_s$ is of order $~10^{-4}$ and is, hence, completely negligible.
 Thereby, we confirm the result of the calculation in Ref.~\cite{Rubio:2019ypq}, made in the linear regime and using an instantaneous preheating.